-California is called The Golden State, and with the useful insurance information that QuoteWizard has gleaned from industry and regulatory sources, you’ll be able to spend a little less gold.
+California is called The Golden State.
+With the useful insurance information that QuoteWizard has gleaned from industry sources, you’ll spend a little less gold.

-This page will show you which types of coverage are legally required in California, provide cost of driving data including average rates, and share some insights about insurance risk to help protect you and your family.
+This page shows which types of coverage are legally required in California.
+It also has cost of driving data including average rates.
+And it shares some insights about insurance risk to help protect you and your family.

 How much is car insurance in California?
 Depending on where you live, many California drivers pay less for car insurance than the national average.
 On average, auto insurance in California costs $814.82 a year.
 The national average cost is $866.31.